The Narrow Path Women Walk in Leadership

 They identify who actually holds authority in the organization, often men with positional or political power, and they build relationships so those leaders will back them when it counts.
 They learn who needs to reinforce a decision so it will stick.
 Who can step in when accountability is challenged.
 Who can say the same thing and have it land faster.

-But it is also extra work.
+This is strategic awareness.
+It is also extra work.

 When a woman’s authority is questioned, or when others resist following through on responsibilities she owns, she often has to call in reinforcement to make the leadership real.
 The decision does not change.
 The work does not change.
 Only the voice validating it does.